codekidX/sparrow/README.md

 ```

 `$pk` accepts list of primary keys and will only return data for the primary keys available in the set.

+> if $pk and $eq are both specified, $pk get precedence for querying.

 ### $eq